“Networking is an investment in your business. It takes time and when done correctly can yield great results for years to come.” – Diane Helbig

 Organic growth or decline happen through company’s normal business activities.
 Such change happens gradually and unless you keep an eye on this, the network requirement may seem to have changed overnight.
 Companies add users or application which increase the network usage and overall load on bandwidth.
 You don’t want to give network load as a reason of not being able to achieve a target, ever.
 That would come across as immature.
 Proactive network monitoring needs to happen in order to alert network management about the growing needs.
 Similarly, such networking requirement may change when company adds or removes sites.
 It also depends on how these networking requirements are met in network design.
 Simply adding more resources without a plan can be a recipe of disaster over time.
 This takes us to an important concept of Modularity.
 Modularity is a very important principle when doing network design.
 It addresses various concerns as below:

-- User catgorisation - in terms of authorization of using a particular network resource.
+- User categorisation - in terms of authorisation of using a particular network resource.

 - User mobility - number of remote connections